lhcb/starterkit-lessons/00-prerequisites.md

 If you can successfully execute all of the above steps, you are ready to go for the workshop!

+> ## Using Bash {.callout}
+>
+> The [Bash shell](http://en.wikipedia.org/wiki/Bash_(Unix_shell)) will be used
+> throughout the workshop.
+> The default for new LHCb computing accounts is called `tcsh`
+> (“tee-cee-shell”), however, which has subtly different ways of doing things
+> in comparison with Bash.
+>
+> It is recommended to change your default shell to Bash, which is much more
+> widely used than `tcsh` and also supported by LHCb, by visiting the your
+> [CERN account page](https://account.cern.ch), then clicking “Resources and
+> services”, then “List services”, “LXPLUS and Linux”, “Settings”, then change
+> “Unix shell” to `/bin/bash`, and click “Save Selection”.
+>
+> If you don't want to change your default shell, just execute the `bash`
+> command when you login to lxplus.

 > ## Windows-specific Instructions {.callout}
 >
 > On Windows, some additional steps are required before you can connect via